pmlmodelling/nctoolkit/docs/source/parallel.rst

 Parallel processing using multiprocessing
 -----------------------------------------

-**Please note: this only works with the development version, but will be available in the major v0.3.0 coming in February 2021.**

 A common task is taking a bunch of files in a folder, doing things to them, and then saving a modified version of each file in a new folder.
 We want to be able to parallelize that, and we can using the